Research and Development Drives Economic, Environmental Progress

 The Challenge: Research and development at the private and public levels spurs scientific discoveries and technological breakthroughs to improve our knowledge base, human wellbeing, and the environment.
 At the federal level, many commercial breakthroughs originating from taxpayer-funded research have come through collaborative relationships with the private sector.
 Policy reforms should identify and remove barriers for commercialization of federally funded research and development.

 The Opportunity: Commercial breakthroughs that create jobs, drive economic growth, and reduce the risks of climate change will come from a variety of research channels.
 Federal research expenditures should take on endeavors of national significance and focus on efforts that are not being undertaken by the private sector.
-One cannot overlook the leading role the private sector plays in climate entrepreneurship.
-From individual financiers to large corporate R&D investments, the private sector invests heavily in climate innovation research, development, and early-stage startups.
-Removing barriers to private R&D and providing consistent expenditures for public R&D will accelerate the deployment of next-generation technologies, strengthen American energy security, reduce global emissions, and strengthen the resilience of communities.
+One cannot overlook the leading role the private sector plays in climate innovation and entrepreneurship.
+From individual financiers to large corporate R&D investments, the private sector invests heavily in energy, agricultural, and environmental R&D. Removing barriers to private R&D and providing consistent expenditures for public R&D will accelerate the deployment of next-generation technologies, strengthen American energy security, reduce global emissions, and strengthen the resilience of communities.

 • Make immediate expensing permanent and apply it to longer asset class lives and research and development.